This is for a piece of dialogue that starts out seeming fairly coherent, but over time gradually deteriorates into gibberish.

 "Well, apparently I have lost the falatus to speak properly." (beat) "That wasn't a joke.
 I didn't do that on purpose."

-- In one episode of Community, Annie tries to sing a sexy Santa song.
-Emphasis on tries, because her attempt at infantilization eventually goes too far, from "cute" to "creepy".
+- In "Regional Holiday Music", Annie (again) tries to sing a sexy Santa song.
+Emphasis on tries, because her attempt at "cutesy" baby-talk eventually turns creepy:

-Jeff: You eventually hit a point of diminishing returns on the sexiness.
+Jeff: Look, eventually you hit a point of diminishing returns on the sexiness.

 - An episode of Star Trek: Deep Space Nine had the station infected with an aphasia virus.
 As the disease took hold, characters rapidly became unintelligible.

 - Inverted for Reg Barclay on Star Trek: The Next Generation, who normally talks with a stammer.
 When he starts speaking coherently, it means that things have gotten serious.